Joe Krown: Solo career

 Krown has two solo piano CDs on the New Orleans label STR Digital.
 Just the Piano...Just the Blues (1998) and New Orleans Piano Rolls (2003).
 Both are solo piano performance featuring original New Orleans piano/boogie-woogie style compositions and classic New Orleans piano songs.
 His current solo piano CD, Exposed (JK1005) is the follow-up to the STR Digital CDs.
 He has been a headline performer at WWOZ's Piano Night during the New Orleans Jazz & Heritage Festival every year since 1997.
 Krown plays regular solo piano performances in New Orleans at Ralph's on the Park, Le Bon Temps and the Jazz Playhouse in the Sonesta Hotel on Bourbbon St. In October 2005, after Hurricane Katrina and the failures of the federal levee systems destroyed Krown's home city of New Orleans, he returned home and started playing around New Orleans with his piano trio, the Joe Krown Trio.
 In March 2007, Krown released his eighth album, Old Friends (JK1002) featuring the trio.

 In the spring of 2007, Krown started playing every Sunday night at the Maple Leaf Bar (New Orleans, LA) with Walter "Wolfman" Washington (guitar & vocals) and Russell Batiste, Jr. (drums).
 It features Krown playing Hammond B-3 organ where he plays all the bass parts on the organ.
-The Sunday nights were so successful that the trio released a live CD, Live at the Maple Leaf (JK1003) in Oct.
+The trio released a live CD, Live at the Maple Leaf in Oct.
 2008.
-Live at the Maple Bar was produced by Krown and will be the first live CD in his catalogue.
-Live at the Maple Bar won a 2009 Offbeat Award for Best R&B/Funk CD.
-The trio also won a 2009 Big Easy Award in the "Best Rhythm & Blues Band" category.
-In the fall of 2010, the Trio released Triple Threat (JK1004), the follow up to Live at the Maple Leaf Bar and their first studio CD.
-The trio released its third album, Soul Understanding (JK1006) for Jazz Fest 2013.
+It was produced by Krown and was his first live CD.
+In the fall of 2010, the Trio released Triple Threat, the follow up to Live at the Maple Leaf Bar and their first studio CD.
+The trio released its third album, Soul Understanding for Jazz Fest 2013.
 The Trio was invited to be part of 15 city U.S. tour called "New Orleans Nights" (November 2010).
 The band was a feature along with Nicholas Payton and Allen Toussaint.
-In the fall of 2017 Russell Batiste, Jr. left the Trio and Wayne Maureau took over the drum chair.
+In the fall of 2017, Wayne Maureau replaced Russell Batiste, Jr. in the Trio.